Back

 • Separating academic and “fun” modes

-• Bringing the ”add to favorites” and “share” icons to the front (not just a part of the bottom menu)
+• Bringing the ”add to favorites” and “share” icons to the front

 • Customizing article view